By Craig Neil. This post includes affiliate links.

 History

-During her time at sea Britannia was manned by volunteers from the Royal Navy, some of whom liked it so much they served on her for over 20 years.
+Britannia was built at the Clydebank shipyards near Glasgow and successfully launched in 1953, with its maiden voyage to Malta beginning in 1954.
+During its time at sea, Britannia was manned by volunteers from the Royal Navy, some of whom liked it so much they served onboard for over 20 years.

-Whenever royalty was on board the vessel a full troop of Royal Marines accompanied them and during this time they would have sailed around the globe several times as the royal family undertook their ambassadorial duties in almost every nation on earth.
+Whenever royalty was on the vessel a full troop of Royal Marines accompanied them, and during this time they would have sailed around the globe several times as the royal family undertook their ambassadorial duties in almost every nation on earth.
+Britannia also performed services as an aid ship, evacuating over 1,000 refugees from the civil war in Aden in 1986, and was ready to be converted into a hospital ship at a moment’s notice.

-Things to do
+Things to Do

 Check out the Britannia Visitor Centre: Start your visit at the Britannia Visitor Centre located in Ocean Terminal.
 There, you can discover Britannia’s fascinating history through exhibits and photographs before you step aboard the yacht itself.